-All who believe in witches and magic also believe in magical creatures, witches and sorcerers have a telepathic link with them.
+All who believe in witches and magic, also believe in magical creatures, witches and sorcerers have a telepathic link with them.
 Mythical creatures were said to be bringers of gifts and messages sent by the deities.
-These wonderful creatures can be invoked for their unique qualities and strengths, and bring their magical energy to spells and rituals.
+These wonderful creatures can be invoked for their unique qualities and strengths and bring their magical energy to spells and rituals.
 The ancient Egyptians believed that these sacred creatures embodied the characteristics of their ruling goddesses and gods.
 Human form is not particularly important in many tribal societies, as they believe all creatures are constantly shape shifting, humans may become animals or birds, and animals or birds may become human beings.
-Some European warriors about to go into battle, entered a trance state and were possessed by the spirit of the wolf.
-There was an archaic practice in Rome where people would keep snakes in their homes, believing the snake to be the spirit of an ancestor.
+Some European warriors, about to go into battle, entered a trance state and were possessed by the spirit of the wolf.
+There was an archaic practice in Rome, where people would keep snakes in their homes, believing the snake to be the spirit of an ancestor.

-Actaeon – Actaeon the hunter became separated from his party during a hunt, he entered a clearing with a large pool, he inadvertently saw the goddess Artemis naked while she bathed.
-So angry was Artemis that a mortal had seen her naked, she turned him into a stag, Actaeon’s own hounds still hunting, did not recognize their master in his new form, he was attacked and killed by them.
+Actaeon – Actaeon the hunter, became separated from his party during a hunt, he entered a clearing with a large pool, he inadvertently saw the goddess Artemis naked while she bathed.
+So angry was Artemis that a mortal had seen her naked, she turned him into a stag, Actaeon’s own hounds still hunting, did not recognise their master in his new form, he was attacked and killed by them.

 Alvis – Alvis (All Wise) in Germanic mythology, was a dwarf who wanted to marry Thor’s daughter Thrud, he first had to prove to Thor, who was not happy about the pending marriage, that he had the wisdom he was famed for.
 Thor quizzed Alvis throughout the night until the sun came up, and like all dwarfs the daylight turned Alvis into stone.

-Ankou – Ankou the King of the dead, and one of the most feared fairies, his task is to collect the souls of the dead and escort them to the land of the dead, accompanied by the loyal subjects.
+Ankou – Ankou the King of the dead and one of the most feared fairies, his task is to collect the souls of the dead and escort them to the land of the dead, accompanied by the loyal subjects.